Complex Structures

 let matq = MatQ::from_str("[[1/2,2],[3/4,4]]").unwrap();

-// explicitly converting between different types
+// explicit conversions between different matrix types

 let matz = matzq.get_representative_least_absolute_residue();